Star Trek Log (book series): Omnibus editions (1993)

 Omnibus editions published by Del Rey.
 Log Ten (1978) was excluded.

-Animated Series (1996)
+The Animated Series (1996)

 Star Trek: The Animated Series omnibus editions were published as part of Star Trek's 30th Anniversary celebration by Del Rey Books.
 A serialized essay by Foster was included, as well as corrections to the original text.
-Some printings distributed outside of North America omitted the Animated Series subtitle.
+Some printings distributed outside of North America omitted The Animated Series subtitle.